poojachalla-dev/poojachalla-dev/README.md

 ## 🙋‍♀️ About Me

-I recently completed the **Google Data Analytics Certificate** and I'm building hands-on projects to apply data analysis, machine learning, and AI techniques to real-world datasets.
-I'm passionate about the full journey — from messy raw data to clear, actionable insights.
+With a background as a **Senior UI Developer** (Angular, React, TypeScript) at companies like Anthem and UPS, I've pivoted into the world of **data analytics and AI**.
+I recently completed the **Google Data Analytics Certificate** and Harvard's **CS50 Python** course, and I'm now building hands-on projects applying data analysis, machine learning, and AI to real-world datasets.
+I bring the discipline of enterprise software development to every data problem I tackle.

 ---